|CAO Points Range

 Placement or Study Abroad Information

-Teaching Placement will take place in secondary schools that work in partnership with UCC.
+Teaching Placement will take place in secondary schools, usually in Cork city or county, that work in partnership with UCC.
 Teaching placement fits in around your normal timetable of lectures, laboratory practical sessions, tutorials, seminars, and workshops that take place at UCC.
 As you progress through the programme, the number of hours that you spend on teaching placement gradually increases.

 Skills and Careers Information